Panic Disorder 411

 in My Sidewalk.

-THE ROAD TO FORT WORTH by Michael Jackson Smith: Very little was known about panic disorder when I had my first panic attack.
-There was no help available to teach me how to assuage the attacks, but I discovered that alcohol would dissolve my fear instantly.
-My website contains the kind of information that would have been a tremendous help to me in the early days of my illness as I searched for solutions for the panic disorder, agoraphobia, and alcoholism that incapacitated me.
+My book The Road To Fort Worth and this website contain the kind of information that would have been a tremendous help to me in the early days of my illness as I searched for solutions for the panic disorder, agoraphobia, and alcoholism that incapacitated me.
 My book is the story of my journey into recovery.
-Read Chapter 8 | Top of Page↑